 Taking a family care or pregnancy disability leave may impact certain of your benefits and your seniority date.
-If you want more information regarding your eligibility for a leave and/or the impact of the leave on your seniority and benefits, please contact Human Resources (559) 244-5900.
+If you want more information regarding your eligibility for a leave and/or the impact of the leave on your seniority and benefits, please contact your employer.